DaveSharma-Hub/Project-Bug-Tracker-Web-App/README.md

 # Project Tracker Web App(Front and Back End)
 Online Web Application that connects to a backend server to store and track project information for any user that signs up.
 It also stores some personal information and has functionality in messaging, notifications, projects, and bug tracking.
-This project involves front-end and back-end design in addition to using MVC(Model-View-Controller) design pattern.
+This project involves front-end and back-end design in addition to using the MVC(Model-View-Controller) design pattern.

 Code uses PHP, JS, HTML, CSS and SQL for the full front(HTML,CSS,JS) and back(PHP,SQL) end of the system.
-Some security designs have been considered such as storing the passwords as a hash using SHA-256 in the database and prevents SQL Injection via prepared statements.
+Some security designs have been considered such as storing the passwords as a hash using SHA-256 in the database and preventing SQL Injection via prepared statements.

 Sample Screenshots:
 ![loginJPG](https://user-images.githubusercontent.com/81478885/147493469-81c3597d-1132-4ab4-96f5-2eb9ac520ccc.JPG)